Menu

 directed by Helge Schmidt

 In Swiss playwright Maria Ursprung’s new work, we peer into the life of Sera, a programmer.
-Her seemingly normal everyday life is suddenly destabilized.
-Rock solid certainties blur; routines come unhinged; the boundaries between Sera’s analog and digital worlds increasingly shift.
+Since she began working with a self-generated AI, her seemingly normal everyday life is suddenly destabilised.
+Rock solid certainties blur; routines come unhinged; the boundaries between Sera’s analogue and digital worlds are increasingly dissolving.
 What is real, what isn’t?
 What is artificial, what’s organic?
-Whose construct is Sera’s family?
-And who is AI, who human?
+Mother, brother, neighbour, boss: who is whose construct, and what again was the difference between AI and humans?

 events